heubert-69/Predicting-Housing-Prices-GUI/README.md

 Runs inference using ONNX Runtime.

-Displays prediction in the Qt GUI.
+Displays the prediction in a Qt GUI interface.

 🧰 Customization
-You can modify the number of input fields in main.cpp.
+Modify the number of input fields directly in main.cpp.

-To use a different model or scaler, replace model.onnx and scaler.json.
+Replace model.onnx with your own trained model.

+Replace or update scaler.json with new preprocessing values.

-Add error handling and validation as needed for production use.
+Add error checking or validation for robustness in production.

 📦 License
 This project is licensed under the MIT License.